Sine-Gordon soliton as a model for Hawking radiation of moving black holes and quantum soliton evaporation: Introduction

-At the collision, the BH velocity drops from $0.5c$ ($c$ being the vacuum light velocity) to zero; we do not know the way this dramatic change affects the BH temperature and the corresponding Hawking's spectrum.
-But, follo\-wing the original Unruh argument \cite{Unruh1976}, one can imagine a sort of chirp in the Hawking spectral emission, which may be eventually observable and extracted within measured electromagnetic signals.

-At the moment, we still miss simple theoretical frameworks for treating these problems.
-Hawking originally considered quantum fields in a classical BH background, the Schwarzschild metric, and discovered that BHs emit thermal radiation and evaporate.
-However, the Schwarzschild BH is a particular solution of the Einstein field equations, so one could argue if it is the only possible choice.
-The Hawking's article appeared exactly one year after a trailblazing article by Ablowitz, Kaup, Newell and Segur (AKNS), that cast new light on nonlinear waves by establishing the general method to solve classes of nonlinear field equations \cite{ablowitz73,ablowitz73a}.
+Originally, Haw\-king considered quantum fields in a stationary BH background, the Schwarzschild metric, and discovered that BHs emit thermal radiation and evaporate.
+His paper appeared exactly one year after a trailblazing article by Ablowitz, Kaup, Newell and Segur (AKNS), that cast new light on nonlinear waves by e\-sta\-bli\-shing the general method to solve classes of nonlinear field equations~\cite{ablowitz73,ablowitz73a}.
 Surpri\-singly, AKNS classes generate a metric and define an event horizon (EH).
-Indeed, it is known in the field of the nonlinear waves that integrable systems, which can be solved exactly by the inverse scattering method (ISM), describe a Riemannian surface with constant negative curvature \cite{Bullough97,sasaky79}.
-A nonlinear model that exhibits this property is the \\1+1 dimensional Sine-Gordon (SG) equation \beq \phi_{tt} - \phi_{xx} + m^2\sin(\phi)=0. \eeq This model is interesting in quantum gravity since it is possible to cast the Einstein-Hilbert action of a two dimensional dilaton gravity theory into the SG one \cite{Gegenberg97}.
+Indeed, it is known in the field of the nonlinear waves that integrable systems, which can be solved exactly by the inverse scattering transform (IST), describe a Riemannian surface with constant negative curvature~\cite{Bullough97,sasaky79}.